tobek/headsoak/notes.md

 ## config

 - searching for "importer" brings up a nut that itself contains the import tool (which, like all nuts, can be expanded to full screen mode). when you click on importer from the nutmeg menu, it simply inserts "importer" in to the query box. the menu teaches you the shortcuts - everything can be done through the query box/runner
+- adding/removing tags changes "modified" timestamp on nut. what should default be?

+## shortcuts

+### commands

+shortcut can be arbitrary list of commands

+- create nut with whatever pre-set stuff - text, tags, etc.

 ## RANDO